 ABOUT US

 You won’t believe the “NEW” Gearhart Golf Links!
-We have restored the 126 year old Gem to its true Links identify by removing select trees and expanding the view corridors.
+We have restored the 131 year old Gem to its true Links identity by removing select trees and expanding the view corridors.
 The putting greens are firm and fast, and the now open sight lines to the surrounding mountains are spectacular.

 In 1891, before any formal golf course existed west of the Mississippi River, a clatch of homesick Scotsmen confounded the locals by burying tin cans into the dunes and then knocking balls with sticks until they dropped into the cans.
 For these Scots, the landscape at Gearhart was strongly reminiscent of the native, ancient courses of St. Andrews and Montrose.